Should I Watch..? Brief Encounter

 What's the big deal?

 Brief Encounter is a romantic drama film released in 1945, loosely based on the one-act play Still Life by Noël Coward.
 It centres on the emotional fall-out created by two separately married people who develop a deep attraction for each other.
 Winning the Grand Prize at the Cannes Film Festival and earning nominations at the Academy Awards, the film's stature has only grown over the years and it is now considered one of the greatest romantic films of all time.
-Indeed, the British Film Institute (BFI) voted the film as the second greatest British film in history behind 1949's The Third Man (1) in a poll held in 1999.
+Indeed, the British Film Institute (BFI) voted the film as the second greatest British film in history behind 1949's The Third Man in a poll held in 1999.
 The film would also cement director David Lean's reputation as a world-class director and even today, remains a powerfully evocative look at the dangers of forbidden love.
+I've also inducted it into my Hall Of Fame.

 What's it about?